For the most beautiful smile

 Healthy nutrition is also essential for the development of the little ones – and this starts with the choice of the rHealthy nutrition is also essential for the development of the little ones – and this starts with the choice of the right accessories.
 That’s why we have developed a wide range of products to help babies slowly transition to independent drinking and complementary feeding.
 This way, children can be introduced to solid food carefully and without the risk of choking.

 Our care products enable gentle oral care even before the first little teeth are there.
 The better the mouth is cleaned in babyhood, the more effectively the first teeth are protected from later damage.
 Our fingerling, the tooth gel and our mouth and tooth care sets accompany the little ones from the beginning until they can brush their teeth independently.

 One thing is for sure: there is never a dull moment with babies!
 To offer the little ones even more, we are always expanding our product range.
 In addition to our sterilizer box, the UV sterilizer and our practical pacifier band, we currently also have environmentally friendly fabric masks and of course our rattling, cuddly soft motor ball in our range.

 Made with love in Germany

 We are a German family business with a lot of heart and experience.
 With our products we want to make life easier for babies and parents.
 Our focus is on the highest quality and pollutant-free materials.
-In addition, we are very close to the production itself: We develop, design and manufacture all dentistar products in Germany.

 To please teeth and eyes